- Make sure that your iPhone, iPad, or iPod touch is updated to the latest version of iOS.

-- If your device has iOS 9 or later, make sure you've upgraded your notes.
+- If your device has iOS 9 or later, make sure that you upgrade your notes.

-The new sketching feature in Notes is only available in iOS 9 or later on iPhone 5 and later, iPad Pro, iPad (4th generation), all iPad Air models, iPad mini 2 and later, and iPod touch (6th generation).
+The sketching feature in Notes is only available in iOS 9 or later on iPhone 5 and later, iPad Pro, iPad (4th generation) and later, all iPad Air models, iPad mini 2 and later, and iPod touch (6th generation).

 Create a new note